 Beef is always a great low calorie high protein choice for sandwiches or on its own.

 I decided to flavor the onions as I would French Onion Soup, I thought that would be a fun flavor profile.
 The combination of Hawaiian rolls, the beef, the cheeses, and the onions works.

 Making the sliders is made easy by using deli roast beef.
 Other than that, all you need to do is caramelize the onions, and make the liquid.
 After that assemble the sliders and bake till the cheese melts.
-To make the sliders you will need the following ingredients:

 You can choose to add a horseradish mayo to change things up.
 You can also swap the Gruyere for Provolone cheese.

-these are best made and enjoyed fresh, however, you can make the onions ahead of time and then just finish off by reheating the onions and adding the sauce components from there.
+- These are best made and enjoyed fresh, however, you can make the onions ahead of time and then just finish off by reheating the onions and adding the sauce components from there.